rimelq/Machine-Learning-Research-project-for-FPGA-Routing-Optimization/README.md

 1. create_dataset.py
 This script is responsible for generating and preparing datasets.
 Key functionalities include:
 - Master file for creating features and targets required for model training.
-- Handling data export to formats suitable for machine learning pipelines (e.g., CSV).
+- Handling data export to formats suitable for machine learning pipelines (CSV, ...).

 3. functions.py
 This script provides utility functions for: